Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/offer-decisioning/README.md

 * Launch UI config is published

 ## Limitations
 Some Offer constraints are currently not supported with the mobile Experience Edge workflows, for example `Capping`.
-Capping field value specifies the number of times an offer can be presented across all users.
-For more details, see [Offer eligibility rules and constraints](https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-personalized-offers.html#eligibility).
+The Capping field value specifies the number of times an offer can be presented across all users.
+For more details, see [Offer eligibility rules and constraints guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-personalized-offers.html#eligibility).

 ## Enable Offer Decisioning in Edge configuration